tungtngyn/team031-project/team031final/README.txt

 pip install -r requirements.txt
 ```

+- Using this Google Drive link (https://drive.google.com/drive/folders/1gEzsVXkbRj4pyH-g0TAjDDVeKT_BfOaU?usp=sharing),

+  - Download all the files in /data/ (Google Drive) and place them in ./CODE/data/ (Local Drive)

+  - Download the model file in /models/ (Google Drive) and place them in ./CODE/models/ (Local Drive)

+- If you prefer to rebuild the /data/ files and /models/ files, please follow the instructions in the APPENDIX section of this README.txt

 EXECUTION
 To run the webapp locally,

 1. Open your terminal app of choice (e.g., powershell, zsh, bash, etc.) and activate the virtual environment you created in the last step.

-2. Navigate to the top-level folder where `app.py` is.
+2. Navigate to the top-level folder where `app.py` is (e.g., ./CODE/).

 3. Run the following command: